cart SHOPPING CART You have 0 items

 A quartering shot with a DRT 175 grain .308 caliber bullet.
 This shot was taken at an extended range, typical of mountain hunting.
 The kill was very fast.

 RWS also offer a powder metal bullet design.
 The Evo Green is based on the traditional H-Mantel projectile design and features a tough rear core and frangible front core.
-But again, this ammunition is not readily available worldwide and the technology is still very young.
+But again, this ammunition is not readily available worldwide and the technology is still new.
 In the below video clip an RWS representative admits to the problems of slow killing when using a typical high weight retention mono copper bullet and how the Evo Green bullet was designed in an attempt to overcome these problems.

 Lehigh BLK